jmussman/thirty-minutes-to-spring-boot/README.md

 and understand the commentary :)

 The full solution is on the *main* branch.
-The solution for each part are on feature branches:
+The solutions for each part are on feature branches:

 * feature/factory
 * feature/dependencyinjection